 (The cheese doesn’t hurt either!)

 Each zucchini fritter has some protein from the egg and cheese, calcium from the cheese, and a toddler-size serving of vegetables.
-They are a really fun way to change up how you prepare zucchini, especially when you have the giant baseball-bat sized ones to use up.
+They are a really fun way to make a zucchini recipe, especially when you have the giant baseball-bat sized ones to use up.
+I love eating these myself for breakfast or lunch and they are a perfect toddler lunch idea to have on hand and quickly reheat.

 Can I make these fritters egg-free?